 - Quantum technology based on carbon and boron nitride

 - Energy harvesting (catalysis,…) and storage (supercaps,…) based on diamond, carbon nanotubes MXenes, graphene, etc.

 - Defect engineering and colour centres in diamond

 - Carbon nanodots and particles

-- Carbon-based heterostructures with novel oxide and nitride materials
+- Carbon-based heterostructures with novel oxide, carbide, and nitride materials

 - Device concepts using novel carbon materials for electronics, sensors, etc.

 - Composites based on carbon nanomaterials